anikdey96/CSE_DEPARTMENT/README.md

-# CSE_DEPARTMENT
-This is my final year project.
 In this web application project I've used HTML,CSS,Bootstrap for frontend and C#, Asp .net MVC, JavaScript, JQUERY for backend.

 This web applications has the following functionalities & features->